hackerwins/homepage-old/docs/main/index.md

   +-----------------------+
  ```

- - Clients can have a replica of the document representing an application model locally on several devices.
+ - Clients can have a replica of the Document representing an application model locally on several devices.
- - Each client can independently update the document on their local device, even while offline.
+ - Each client can independently edit the document on their local device, even while offline.
- - When a network connection is available, Yorkie figures out which changes need to be synced from one device to another, and brings them into the same state.
+ - When a network connection is available, Yorkie figures out which changes need to be synced from one client to another, and brings them into the same state.
  - If the document was changed concurrently on different devices, Yorkie automatically syncs the changes, so that every replica ends up in the same state with resolving conflict.

 ### Agent and SDKs

+Yorkie provides JS SDK, Agent, and Database to eliminate the tedious work, can be operational and can use the services just out-of-box.

  - Agent: [yorkie-team/yorkie](https://github.com/yorkie-team/yorkie)
  - Go Client: [yorkie-team/yorkie/client](https://github.com/yorkie-team/yorkie/tree/main/client)
  - JS SDK: [yorkie-team/yorkie-js-sdk](https://github.com/yorkie-team/yorkie-js-sdk)